-The Dirrell brothers Andre and Anthony both claimed world titles a super-middleweight.
+The Dirrell brothers Andre and Anthony both claimed world titles at super-middleweight.

 Tony Harrison became unified at 154 for a short period.
-Whilst J’Leon Love was signed by Mayweather himself.
-He’s yet to win a championship, though.
+At the same time, J’Leon Love was signed by Mayweather himself.
+He didn’t win a championship, though.

-In the women’s game, Claressa Shields from Flint is on her way to be known as one of the best females ever.
+In the women’s game, Claressa Shields from Flint is on her way to being known as one of the best females ever.

 FLOYD MAYWEATHER or SUGAR RAY ROBINSON

 There could be one name to trump them all, though.
 Dependent on how you see it, Sugar Ray Robinson is at the summit of the shake-up for the greatest.

 Firstly, according to his birth certificate, Robinson was born Walker Smith Jr. in Ailey, Georgia, and moved to Detroit as a baby.